xinran093/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Technology Innovation for Learning & Teaching
+- Online Education
 - Learning Sciences
 - Learning Analytics
-- Network Analysis
+- Technology Innovation for Learning & Teaching

 # Education to show in About widget
 education: